oreillymedia/orm_book_samples/README.md

    =true  - Specifies that peripheral files should be updated (this updates to every template)

 format_specific
-   =all    - (NOTE ADDED YET) Pushes updates to each atlas template's format specific files =true   - Use in conjunction with a asc/db/html variables to specify which main content files
+   =all    - (NOT ADDED YET) Pushes updates to each atlas template's format specific files =true   - Use in conjunction with a asc/db/html variables to specify which main content files
              should be updated.
    asc